xyproto/wurl/README.md

 Utility for fetching data from the web, and a drop-in replacement for `wget` in the form of a small C program that uses `libcurl`.

+Note that this utility is a bit experimental and a work in progress!

 ## Build

     make